Specialization orders on atom spectra of Grothendieck categories: Partial orders on atom spectra

 For a Kolmogorov space $X$, the partial order called \emph{specialization order} $\preceq$ on $X$ is defined as follows: for any $x,y\in X$, we have $x\preceq y$ if and only if $x$ belongs to the topological closure $\overline{\{y\}}$ of $\{y\}$ in $X$.
 On the other hand, each partially ordered set $P$ can be regarded as a topological space as follows: a subset $\Phi$ of $P$ is open if and only if for any $p,q\in P$ with $p\preceq q$, the condition $p\in\Phi$ implies $q\in\Phi$.
 The following results are well known.

-\begin{Prop} \begin{enumerate} \item The map sending a Kolmogorov Alexandroff space $X$ to the partially ordered set $(X,\preceq)$, where $\preceq$ is the specialization order on $X$, is a bijection between Kolmogorov Alexandroff spaces and partially ordered sets.
-The inverse map sends a partially ordered set $P$ to the topological space $P$ defined above. \item The maps in (\ref{item:PropBijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets}) induce a bijection between finite Kolmogorov spaces and finite partially ordered sets. \end{enumerate} \end{Prop}
+\begin{Prop} \leavevmode \begin{enumerate} \item The map sending a Kolmogorov Alexandroff space $X$ to the partially ordered set $(X,\preceq)$, where $\preceq$ is the specialization order on $X$, is a bijection between homeomorphism classes of Kolmogorov Alexandroff spaces and isomorphism classes of partially ordered sets.
+The inverse map sends a partially ordered set $P$ to the topological space $P$ defined above. \item The maps in (\ref{item:PropBijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets}) induce a bijection between homeomorphism classes of finite Kolmogorov spaces and isomorphism classes of finite partially ordered sets. \end{enumerate} \end{Prop}

 \begin{proof} (\ref{item:PropBijectionBetweenKolmogorovAlexandroffSpacesAndPartiallyOrderedSets}) This can be shown straightforwardly.

 (\ref{item:PropBijectionBetweenFiniteKolmogorovSpacesAndFinitePartiallyOrderedSets}) This is obvious since any finite topological space is Alexandroff. \end{proof}